adarbari/AlgoTradingStrategies/README.md

 # Algorithmic Trading System

 A modular algorithmic trading system that supports multiple strategies, portfolio management, and real-time trading capabilities.
+The system is designed with service-oriented architecture in mind, allowing components to be extracted into independent services when needed.

 ## Features